 Traditionally, people in placebo effect studies can’t know they’re in the placebo group.
 The thinking goes that they must believe they’re taking “real” medicine, that if they knew they were in the placebo group it would interfere with their belief, which would block the ability of the placebo effect to heal.
 “We know now that’s completely wrong,” says Dr. Jonas.

 He explains that there have been extensive placebo effect studies that use an “open placebo” approach.
-This means they tell the patient that they will be getting an inert substance.
+This means patients are told whether or not they’ll be getting an inert substance.
 But they also tell the patient that if they go through the healing ritual and engage in the therapy (no matter what it is, and even though it’s not “real”), evidence shows that they will get better.

 In these open placebo effect studies, patients experienced just as many benefits as patients in traditional blind placebo effect studies.
 Bonus?
 Doctors don’t have to navigate the ethically murky ground of misleading patients.